sarasm93/trivia-quiz/README.md

 - Add levels to each quiz - easy, medium, hard

 ## **Data model**
+There are three quiz categories in the game.
+For each quiz category I used a list of nested lists to store the questions.
+Each nested list contains a question, three different answer options and the correct answer.
+The correct answer is always the last value of the list and is poped of the list each time list is displayed to the player.
+All of the question lists are located inside the `run_option`-function.

+Each quiz category has a related score board.
+Each score board is a dictionary.
+All the dictionaries are nested inside the same list (called `score_boards`).
+Everytime the player has finished a quiz the reached score is entered into the dictionary related to that quiz together with the player username as a key:value-pair.
+The reason for coosing a dictonary was that I wanted to be able to sort the scores without loosing track of which player scored each specific score.

+To be able to access the username in several functions without using a global variable, I used a small Player class to store it.

 ## **Testing**
 Git was used for version control.
 Gitpod was used to write the code.